23 Aug Targeting and Segmenting for Better Marketing Results

 Interests and Lifestyle – If your customer is interested in fitness and sewing apparel, he will want to hear about the new line of performance fabrics you’re just brought in.
 If his interest is quilting and embroidery, that performance fabric is less likely to be of interest.
 The avid gardener will love to see your instructions for personalized plant markers.
 The home decorator will be more interested in your article on measuring for draperies.
 Segmenting your list be interests lets you deliver the information that will keep your customer interested and engaged.

 Developing a highly specific customer avatar and segmenting your email list are activities that work hand in hand.
 Together they allow you to target your messaging, making sure your customer feels understood and appreciated.
 Make the most of your marketing investment by sending the right message to the right people.

-List management and segmentation and development of a customer avatar is covered in much greater depth in Stitchcraft Marketing’s on-line course – Magic Wand for Social Media.
-Through a series of videos, along with supplementary materials, you’ll learn how to plan and execute an effective content marketing program in just 30 minutes a day.
+List management and segmentation and development of a customer avatar is covered in much greater depth in Stitchcraft Marketing’s Customer Avatar and Attitudinal Segmenting Office Hours YouTube Video.
 For more information, click here to contact Leanne.

 This post was first published on August 23, 2018 and last updated on July 14, 2022.